repans/Google-IT-Support-Professional-Certificate/System-Administration-and-IT-Infrastructure-Services/Week-4/Graded-Quiz--Directory-Services.md

 - [ ] SSL
 - [ ] SSH

-### 6. In Active Directory, which of the following can be functions of the Domain?
+### 6. Which of these statements about Active Directory (AD) are true?
 (Choose all that apply)

-- [ ] A container
+- [ ] AD is incompatible with Linux, OS X, and other non-Windows hosts.
-- [x] A DNS server
+- [x] AD can "speak" LDAP.
-- [x] A Kerberos authentication server
+- [ ] AD includes a tool called the Active Directory Authentication Center, or ADAC.
-- [x] A server that holds a replica of the Active Directory database
+- [x] AD is used as a central repository of group policy objects, or GPOs.

 ### 7. If a system administrator needs to give access to a resource to everyone in a domain, what group in Active Directory can they use?